Jumaruba/LPL-solutions/README.md

 # LPL_solutions
-Solutions for "Language Proof and Logic".
+Here you can find some solutions of the book "Language Proof and Logic".
+The files are in prf format, which means that it needs to be visualized at the program Fitch.

+This is a repository for study purpose.